ClayStack/claystack-docs/docs/cseth/operators/overview.md

 At registration, the supplied bond is converted to csETH, earning yield for the node operator and can be withdrawn at any time (subject to Exit conditions, if nodes are active).

-### SSV Initial Bond Requirement

-ClayStack's implementation of SSV brings 5 nodes for each validator.
-The initial bond requirement to run the first node is 1 ETH.

 ## Operator Performance Score